 - 3/4 cup tomatoes, washed and dried, seeded, roughly chopped

 - 2 cups vegetable broth

-- Season to taste with sea salt and granulated sugar Here's How to Season to Taste
+- salt and granulated sugar to taste

 Place a double layer of paper towels on a plate and add the bacon to a large soup pot.
 Place the pot over medium-high heat and sauté the bacon until it's crisp, about 7 minutes.
 Transfer it to the paper towel-lined plate to drain.
 Crumble the bacon and set aside.

 Add the onion to the pan with the bacon fat and cook over medium heat until golden brown, 7 minutes.
 Add the roasted yellow peppers, roasted jalapeño, ground Chipotle pepper, potatoes, tomatoes and corn kernels (along with their juices).
 Mix everything together and cook until the potatoes begin to brown, about 10 minutes.